soedinglab/MMseqs2/README.md

 ## Documentation
 The MMseqs2 user guide is available in our [GitHub Wiki](https://github.com/soedinglab/mmseqs2/wiki) or as a [PDF file](https://mmseqs.com/latest/userguide.pdf) (Thanks to [pandoc](https://github.com/jgm/pandoc)!).
 The wiki also contains [tutorials](https://github.com/soedinglab/MMseqs2/wiki/Tutorials) to learn how to use MMseqs2 with real data.
+For questions please open an issue on [GitHub](https://github.com/soedinglab/MMseqs2/issues) or ask in our [chat](https://chat.mmseqs.com).
 Keep posted about MMseqs2/Linclust updates by following Martin on [Twitter](https://twitter.com/thesteinegger).

 ## Installation